Asif-Zaman-Suvo/Asif-Zaman-Suvo/README.md

 <p>
 A Skilled FullStack JavaScript Developer 🚀 from Bangladesh.
 Always working on some project or learning something new!
 <br/>
-Stacks I have worked with : MERN , React+Firebase , Next+React.
+Stacks I have worked with : React , Nextjs, Angular.
 <br/>
-Things I am currently experimenting with : NextJs  , typescript, chakraUi ...
+Things I am currently experimenting with : Angular, GraphQL, C# ...
 <br/>
 Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
 </p>